8eecf0d2/netlify-local/README.md

 # Netlify Local
 Local Netlify service emulation.

-**Note:** This project is experimental, none of the supported Netlify Services are correctly implemented.
+**Experimental:** None of the supported Netlify Services are correctly implemented yet.

 This project aims to be as _"hands off"_ as possible, simply emulating different parts of Netlify.

 For help bundling your Javascript to work with Netlify Functions, checkout [8eecf0d2/webpack-netlify-lambda-plugin](https://github.com/8eecf0d2/webpack-netlify-lambda-plugin) or [netlify/netlify-lambda](https://github.com/netlify/netlify-lambda).

+An example Netlify deployable application is available at [8eecf0d2/netlify-local-example](https://github.com/8eecf0d2/netlify-local-example).

 ### Install
 ```bash